Meets 3rd Tuesday of Month, 6:00 pm

 Meets Monthly Saturdays at 4:00 pm

 Jan 26, Feb 23, Mar 16, Apr 27 & May 11

-Dungeon Master Al Pezone will lead this popular fantasy game.
+Dungeon Master Al Pezone leads this popular fantasy game for new and experienced players.
 Heroes will be guided through quests for treasure, battles with deadly foes, daring rescues and more.
 Refreshments will be served.
-New and experienced players welcome.
-Registration is now CLOSED for this game, but we can form an additional game if there is enough interest.
-Please call the Library if you want to put your name on the waiting list.
+This program is full.
+Registration is closed.

 TEEN CUPCAKE WARS

 Friday, March 8, 7:00 pm

 Our own teen reality cupcake decorating competition returns.
 No baking required.
 Teams start with “naked cupcakes” and work together through three rounds of

 decorating.
 Each round has a theme and a choice of traditional and unusual toppings to design with.
 Prizes for most creative cupcake designs